 Zhang, C., & Kovacs, J. M. (2012).
 The application of small unmanned aerial systems for precision agriculture: a review.
 Precision Agriculture, 13(6), 693–712. https://doi.org/10.1007/s11119-012-9274-5

-6. Conclusions and Future Research
+6. Summary, conclusions and future research

-A methods for detection and yield estimation of melons from top view UAV images of a melon field has been developed.
+A method for detection and yield estimation of melons from top view UAV images of a melon field has been developed.
 The system includes three main stages: melon detection, geometric feature extraction, and individual melon yield estimation.
 The system provides an output that includes the localization and position (angle) of each detected melon in the image, together with the estimated weight.
 The system sums all the estimated melons weights and provides the overall weight yield of the field.

 Initially a hybrid method classical/CNN algorithm was suggested.
-A pipeline composed from 3 main stages which contains melon recognition based on Viola-Jones cascade and CNN methods, followed by feature extraction by using homogeneity cost function and at the end, yield estimation using linear regression based on the extracted features.
+A pipeline composed from three main stages which contains melon recognition based on Viola-Jones cascade and CNN methods, followed by feature extraction by using homogeneity cost function and yield estimation using linear regression based on the extracted features.

+EXTEND HERE and add like below – how many images??
+For training testing?/

 The initial hybrid system achieved average precision of 0.82 and F1 score of 0.8 for detection and more than 4% yield estimation error.
-Analyzing the drawbacks of the first method a second improved method with an improved stages of object detection and image extraction was suggested.
+Analyzing the drawbacks of the first method, a second improved method with an improved stages of object detection and image extraction was suggested.